brandon-rich-aws-deployment-course/my_art_gallery/README.md

 The default Dockerfile copies the app into the image, so if you run it locally as described above, you can't change the code and see those changes reflected; you'd have to rebuild the image with each code change.

 If you want a local dev environment that runs through docker, that's what the `Dockerfile.localdev` file is for.
+This also runs the app in a development mode that doesn't use a full database, but instead uses a local SQLite file instead.
+Since that SQLite database is a file inside the docker image, this means that every fresh `docker run` of this image will start with an empty database.

 These commands will build a version that expects a local volume mount, which is done by the `-v` parameter of the `docker run` command below.
+It mounts the current working directory as the app root, so you can make changes and see them reflected in the running app.

 ```
 chmod +x entrypoint.localdev.sh

 docker build -f Dockerfile.localdev -t my-rails-app-dev .

-docker run -v $(pwd):/rails -p 3000:3000 my-rails-app-dev
+docker run -v $(pwd):/rails --env-file .env -p 3000:3000 my_art_gallery_local
 ```

 Then you can navigate to http://localhost:3000, see the running app, and make changes locally that will be reflected instantly.
-If you need to restart the server or run db:migrate, just re-run `docker run`, but if you change the Gemfile, you'll need to fully re-build the image with the steps above.
+If you need to restart the server or run db:migrate, just re-run the `docker run` command above, but if you change the Gemfile, you'll need to fully re-build the image with the steps above.